F1LT3R/prime-explorer/README.md

 - Prime numbers from `3` - `9,999,991` are loaded into memory.
 These numbers can be "marked" (in red) and used to sieve (solve) larger composites (thereby revealing larger primes).
-- Note: I don't consider 2 to be a _True Prime_ because it can not be used sieve later primes.
+- ~~Note: I don't consider 2 to be a _True Prime_ because it can not be used sieve later primes.~~ I realized this was wrong, as 2 solves all the even primes. :) Duh!
 - Also: This code has not optimized for drawing speed.
 It is using DOM elements, so it's very slow.